sikegame/amt-website-contents/partnerships-short.md

 ## Our partners include:

+- Smart Medical Development (SMD): These partnerships facilitate the construction and cultivation of our state-of-the-art facility, utilizing Japanese technology and adhering to strict environmental control standards.

 - Pacific Cannovation Group: Working together, we develop FDA-approved cannabis medicine for distribution to medical institutions in Myanmar.

 - CannaGen: Our collaboration with CannaGen allows us to leverage their expertise in genetics and cultivation to enhance our product quality.

-- Smart Medical Development (SMD) & PACCAN TEAM: These partnerships facilitate the construction and cultivation of our state-of-the-art facility, utilizing Japanese technology and adhering to strict environmental control standards.

 - Nakon Rachashima University: Our signed MOA with the university enables us to secure business licenses and approvals for finished product manufacturing.